 [16:11] Let me go further.
-If you could have success in your life, vocationally and financially, would you rather do it from being engaged in any old job, or be engaged in a vocation where you are using your gifts, talents and abilities to lift others up?
+If you could have success in your life, vocationally and financially, would you rather do it than being engaged in any old job, or being engaged in a vocation where you are using your gifts, talents, and abilities to lift others up?

 [18:17] Second: He cites how that teacher…was one of the people in his life that lifted HIM up.
-Many people are aware, because Zig mentioned it often, he had a Wall of Fame in his office.
-Framed photographs of 20 some odd people who had massively impacted his life.
+Many people are aware, because Zig mentioned it often, he had a Wall of Gratitude in his office.
+Framed photographs of 20-some-odd people who had massively impacted his life.

-[18:40] I first visited the Ziglar headquarters in the summer of 2012 when I came to be a presenter for them, talking on the topic of self employment.
-The first thing I saw on the left wall of the hallway was that wall of fame.
-This monument to people who had lifted a hand down to Zig.
-Moments later I met Zig face to face and got to spend the day with him.
+[18:40] I first visited the Ziglar headquarters in the summer of 2012 when I came to be a presenter for them, talking on the topic of self-employment.
+The first thing I saw on the left wall of the hallway was that wall of gratitude; this monument to people who had lifted a hand down to Zig.
+Moments later, I met Zig face-t- face and got to spend the day with him.
 What I found was testimony to that wall.
 A man of dramatic gratitude.
 He was a lifetime student.

 [20:11] The people destined to give you a massive hand up…are out there.
 Waiting.
 Willing but unknowing.

 [22:16] Do you want more?
 Give more.
-If you don’t feel you have much abundance to give of…just give something.
+If you don’t feel you have much abundance to give from…just give something.
 Over and over.

-[22:25] Zig: The influence you give today, the good you do today, is going to live, and live and keep on living.
+[22:25] Zig: The influence you give today, the good you do today, is going to live, and keep on living.

 [22:33] Think of it as planting seeds.
-If you plant a seed of reaching out to lift others up, everyday.
-Just one seed a day, at the end of the month you have 30 seeds planted.
-The chances of just ONE of them sprouting, is amazing.
-Even if it’s 6 months from then.
+If you plant a seed of reaching out to lift others up, every day, just one seed a day, at the end of the month you have 30 seeds planted.
+The chances of just ONE of them sprouting is amazing.
+Even if it’s six months from then.
 But so many people today can’t imagine one good break happening for them.
 One person reaching out to lift them up.

 [23:21] They need to increase their odds.
 Plant a seed every day.
 Shoot, plant one per week!